 Check with your state.
 Licensure and endorsement requirements vary by state and are subject to change.
 For specific guidelines regarding teacher licensure and endorsements for the state where you will teach, please contact our advisors at 1-866-492-5336 and your state’s department of education.
 Be sure to inquire whether you are required to complete a state-approved licensure program, and determine if there are any other requirements that apply, especially requirements pertaining to programs provided by out-of-state (except Minnesota) or online institutions.

 If you plan to teach in Minnesota.
 Walden University is located in Minnesota.
-In order to meet the requirements for teacher licensure there, you will then need to pass all of the required Minnesota Teacher Licensure Examinations (MTLE) tests, undergo a background check, and apply to the Minnesota Department of Education.
+In order to meet the requirements for teacher licensure there, you will then need to undergo a background check, and apply to the Minnesota Professional Educator Licensing and Standards Board.
 They will make the final determination and grant your teaching license.